 The estimates and their confidence bands strongly support the notion that gaining the status as a capital is exogenous to pre-reform changes in the economic activity of treated cities.
 The pre-trends are essentially flat.
-There are no systematic differences in city light intensities prior to a change in capital status.
-Both the pointwise confidence intervals and the sup-t bands rule out a wide range of positive anticipation effects.
+There are no systematic differences in city light intensities before a change in capital status.
+The pointwise confidence intervals and the sup-t bands rule out a wide range of positive anticipation effects.
 We view this as strong evidence for the validity of our identification strategy.
-Any unobserved confounding factor would have to very closely mimic the timing implied by this observed pattern.
-Moreover, since both the full sample and the sample of cities in reformed regions reveal a very similar pattern, and we find no evidence of pre-trends in any of the specifications we examine, we consider it unlikely that pre-testing bias is a major concern in our application (Roth, 2021).18
+Any unobserved confounding factor would have to mimic the timing implied by this observed pattern very closely.
+Moreover, since both the full sample and the sample of cities in reformed regions reveal a very similar pattern, and we find no evidence of pre-trends in any of the specifications we examine, we consider it unlikely that pre-testing bias is a major concern in our application (Roth, 2022).